 To protect an electrical installation in a building, simple rules apply for the choice of

-- its protection system.
+- it’s protection system.

 3.1 Design rules

-– quantity of SPD;
+– the quantity of SPD;

 – level of exposure to define the SPD’s maximum discharge current Imax.

-- Short circuit protection device
+- The short circuit protection device

 – maximum discharge current Imax;